1852 United States presidential election: Union Democratic nomination

+Union Whig nomination

-Native American (Know-Nothing) Party nomination
+Native American Party nomination

 Around the mid-1830s, nativists were present in New York politics, under the aegis of the American Republican Party.
 The American Republican party was formed in 1843 in major opposition to Catholicism and Catholic immigrants.
 In 1845, the party changed its name to the Native American Party.
-Their opponents nicknamed them the "Know Nothings" and the party liked the name and it became the nickname of the party after that until it collapsed in 1860.
-In 1852, the original presidential nominee planned by the Native American Party was Daniel Webster, the presidential nominee of the Union party.
-They nominated Webster without his permission, with George Corbin Washington (grandnephew of George Washington) as his vice presidential running mate.
+Their opponents nicknamed them the "Know Nothings".
+The party liked the name, and it became the official nickname of the party until it collapsed in 1860.
+In 1852, the original presidential nominee planned by the Native American Party was Daniel Webster, the presidential nominee of the Union Party.
+They nominated Webster without his permission, with George C. Washington (grandnephew of George Washington) as his vice presidential running mate.
 Webster died of natural causes nine days before the election, and the Know-Nothings quickly replaced Webster by nominating Jacob Broom for president and replaced Washington with Reynell Coates for vice president.
-In the future, former President Millard Fillmore would be their presidential nominee in 1856.

 Southern Rights Party nomination

+The Southern Rights Party was a political party organized in several slave states to oppose the Compromise of 1850, viewing it as inadequate protection for the South, and advocate for secession from the Union, though it later abandoned serious plans for secession.
+It was one of two major parties in the states of Alabama, Georgia, and Mississippi in the early 1850s, alongside the Union Party.
+The party was made up of mostly Democrats and State Rights Whigs.
+By 1851, most Southern Rights Democrats had acquiesced to the compromise, believing further opposition to it was hopeless.

+It was unclear in early 1852 if the remnants of the party would contest the presidential election.
+When the Southern Rights Convention of Alabama in Montgomery was held in early March, only six counties were represented.
+The convention voted to keep the party alive throughout the southern states to oppose both the Democrats and Whigs, or cooperate with either based on the extent to which their doctrines aligned with the principles of the Southern Rights men.
+In most states, the party was too disorganized to nominate its own candidate and have an effect on the election.
+The South Carolinian Southern Standard argued that the Southern Rights parties should coordinate and attempt to influence the Democratic nomination, though not by joining the Democratic convention, as that might obligate them to support an unfavorable candidate.
+Instead, the paper proposed holding a parallel convention at the same time and place, so they could be "prepared to act as circumstances might require".